Copper electroplating: Additives

+Without these additives, copper will preferentially deposit on the surface near the top of the vias instead of inside the vias due to the lower local current density inside the vias, leading to top-down via filling and undesirable voids.
+The suppressor inhibits plating near the top of the via and the surface, while the brightener accelerates plating near the bottom of the via.
+The leveler helps prevent buildup at the via opening and creates a smoother surface finish.

 Acid fluoroborate

 Copper fluoroborate baths are similar to acid sulfate baths, but they use fluoroborate as the anion rather than sulfate.
 Copper fluoroborate is much more soluble than copper sulfate, which allows one to dissolve larger quantities of copper salt into the bath, enabling much higher current densities than what is possible in copper sulfate baths.
 Their main use is for high-speed plating where high current densities are required.
 Drawbacks to the fluoroborate chemistry include lower throwing power than acid sulfate baths, higher cost to operate, and greater safety hazards and waste treatment concerns.

 Acid fluoroborate baths contain cupric tetrafluoroborate and fluoroboric acid.
 Boric acid is typically added to the bath to prevent hydrolysis of the fluoroborate ions, which generates free fluoride in the bath.
 Unlike acid sulfate baths, fluoroborate baths usually do not contain organic additives.